Korobenko2023/rent/README.md

 :blue_car: **Rent-auto**
 ---
-Rent-auto is a responsive app designed for a company providing camper rental services in Ukraine.
+Rent-auto is an app designed for a company providing camper rental services in Ukraine.
 It allows users to browse available auto, and manage the list of favorites.
 The application is built using technologies such as React, Redux, Axios, Mockapi.